step-by-step-tutorial/python-tutorial/spark_tutorial/README.md

 ## Spark Introduction

 Apache Spark is a multi-language and open-source engine designed for large-scale data processing and analytics.
-It supports high-performance tasks in data engineering, data science, machine learning and providing capabilities for both batch and real-time data processing.
+It supports high-performance tasks in data engineering, data science, machine learning, and providing capabilities for both batch and real-time data processing.

 ### Key Features